Kellie's Castle: History

-William Kellie-Smith died at the age of 56 of pneumonia during a short trip to Lisbon, Portugal in 1926.
-William's wife was devastated and decided to move back to Scotland; construction on the castle was never completed by the workers and the castle was left abandoned in the jungle.
-In the end, Kellas House, later known as "Kellie's Folly" or "Kellie's Castle," was sold to a British company called Harrisons and Crosfield.
+Kellie-Smith died at the age of 56 of pneumonia during a short trip to Lisbon, Portugal, in 1926.
+His wife was devastated and decided to move back to Scotland; construction on the castle was never completed, and the structure was left abandoned in the jungle.
+In the end, Kellas House, later known as "Kellie's Folly", or "Kellie's Castle", was sold to the British company Harrisons and Crosfield.

-Kellie's Castle is now a popular local tourist attraction.
-It was used as a setting in the 1999 film Anna and the King and 2001 film Skyline Cruisers.
+Nowadays, Kellie's Castle is a local tourist attraction.
+It was used as a setting in the 1999 film Anna and the King and in 2001's Skyline Cruisers.

-The castle saw recent developments to its physical condition for the comfort of its tourists, a restaurant was also made across the river opposite the castle.
-During school holidays, the castle would have as much as 500 to 700 people visiting daily.

-In 2015, Kellie's Castle was the site of the first ever 24-hour comic challenge in a castle.
-A collaboration between Port Ipoh and the Malaysian Comic Activist Society (PEKOMIK) and Malaysian Animation Society (ANIMAS), the event took place on 21–22 March 2015 and was claimed as the "scariest" 24 hour comics challenge.
+In 2015, it was the site of the first-ever 24-hour comic challenge in a castle.